Following on from last week, this is part two of my Alcoholic Authors series.

-Notable works: Hells Angels, Fear and Loathing in Las Vegas, The Rum Diary.
+Notable works: Hells Angels, Fear And Loathing in Las Vegas, The Rum Diary.

-The father of Gonzo journalism, a style of journalism written without claims of objectivity that usually takes the form of a first-person narrative, Hunter Thompson was an iconic figure in the counter-culture.
+The father of Gonzo journalism, a style of journalism written without claims of objectivity that usually takes the form of a first-person narrative, Hunter S. Thompson was an iconic figure in the counter-culture.
 The writer first became well known internationally for his book, Hells Angels (1967).

 The author was known for his lifelong heavy use of alcohol and drugs.
 Substance abuse is a central theme in much of his writing, including his most famous work, Fear and Loathing in Las Vegas.
 Thompson drunk a wide range of alcoholic beverages, whiskey being a particular favourite.
 More often than not he was said to have started the day with beer and cocktails before progressing to straight liquor.
 Never one for the vagaries of waiters Thompson would typically order three to six drinks at a time.

 At a first meeting with a New York publishers, a young Thompson allegedly drunk twenty double Wild Turkeys in about three hours.
 At the meeting’s conclusion he walked out as if he had been sipping tea.
 He once famously said,